melissaEYE/Portfolio-Data-Science/README.md

 Exploratory Data Analysis using COGNOS analytics.
 Visualizations of varying types are used to "tell the story" of the data. https://github.com/melissaEYE/Exploratory-Data-Analysis

+Predictive Modeling
+The data set chosen for this assignment is the Billionaires data.
+Each model was created to predict the target variable, worth in billions.
+The goal in developing more than one model was to improve upon the predictive strength from model one to model four. https://github.com/melissaEYE/Predictive-Modeling-/blob/main/README.md

 # R

 ## Cluster Analysis on Eye Tracking Data